mattclaw/Arcade-1942_MiSTer/ORIGINAL_README.md

 ## Sound

 Original filter for sound:
-    -high pass filter with cut-off freq. at 1.6Hz
+- high pass filter with cut-off freq. at 1.6Hz
-    -low pass filter with cut-off freq. at 32.3kHz
+- low pass filter with cut-off freq. at 32.3kHz

 ## Credits

 Jose Tejada Gomez.
 Twitter @topapate

 Project is hosted in http://www.github.com/jotego/jt_gng

 License: GPL3, you are obligued to publish your code if you use mine

 Special thanks to Greg Miller and Alexey Melnikov